covcom/205CDE/labs/14 Modular PHP/worksheet.md

 # Modular PHP

-in this lab you will use modular features of the PHP language, for example functions and classes.
+In this lab you will learn to use modular features of the PHP language such as functions and classes.

 ## Task List

 in this lab you will do the following tasks:

 - write PHP functions
-- use predined functions
+- use predefined functions
-- write PHP classes
+- use object-oriented features of PHP (classes, objects, modules)
-- create a JSON object as a response to an API call
+- create a JSON object that can acts as a response to an API call

 ### 1 Functions
 #### 1.1 Defining a Function